kubeflow/website/content/en/docs/gke/pipelines/authentication-sdk.md

 * You need a Kubeflow Pipelines deployment on Google Cloud using one of the [installation options](/docs/pipelines/installation/overview/).
 * You need to [install Kubeflow Pipelines SDK](/docs/pipelines/sdk/install-sdk/).

-## How SDK connects to Kubeflow Pipelines
+## How SDK connects to Kubeflow Pipelines API

 Kubeflow Pipelines has an API service named `ml-pipeline-ui` in the Kubernetes namespace you deployed it to.